California Lemon Law Claim Required Documentslemonlaw2022-05-10T23:30:25-07:00

 What Documents Are Required in a California Lemon Law Claim?

 Aggressive Attorneys Filing Lemon Law Claims for California Consumers

-certain documentation is relevant to the issues and evaluation of the claim.
+In pursuing a claim under California’s lemon law, certain documentation is relevant to the evaluation of the claim.
+Not having paperwork that backs up your claim could damage the strength of your case, while having documentation that proves you own a lemon can help you get a vehicle refund or replacement.
 Repair orders and invoices, original sale documents, and the manufacturer’s warranty booklet should all be collected, put in chronological order and placed in a folder for easy reference.
 Review of these documents is the first step in determining whether a claim exists.

 A repair order is printed out by the dealership when you drop the vehicle off for repair.
 We refer to these sheets as the “drop off” or “write up” copy of the repair order.
-The repair order will set forth the items you are presenting the vehicle for repair of and should state the date and mileage of the vehicle.
+The repair order will set forth the items you are presenting for repair and should state the date and mileage of the vehicle.

 Again, it is not unusual for the dealership to have done little to diagnose the complaint and simply state “no problem found” (NPF) or “could not duplicate” (CND).
 These types of notations are a product of the warranty system created by the manufacturer to reduce the cost of warranty repairs and should not be taken as an indication that the problem does not exist.
 There are not many of us who bring our vehicle in for repair because nothing is wrong!

 The repair invoices are important because they contain information important to your claim.
 While repetitive complaints are often at the heart of a case, repeated actual repairs or inability or refusal of the dealership to properly diagnose a problem speaks volumes.
 Often, the invoices will also note technical service bulletins applied to your vehicle and will help the analysis of lemon law claims.